What is the Greater Cambridge Local Plan?

 We hope to receive a wide range of feedback, including from individuals, communities, businesses, academic institutions and stakeholders during this consultation on the options identified.
 All the comments received during the consultation will be analysed and a summary report produced and published on our websites.

-This feedback will be invaluable as we start to draft the Local Plan itself.
+This feedback will be invaluable as we start to draft the itself.

 We are still working on and refining evidence to inform the draft plan.
 This process will continue over the coming months.
 This includes further consideration of water resource availability to support the delivery timetable of the developments proposed, and the potential implications for the plan.
 More information on this can be found in the strategy section.

-Our current Local Development Scheme sets out that in 2022 we will publish the draft Local Plan and all evidence supporting the plan for public consultation, allowing people to comment of the fully detailed policies and allocation proposals.
-We will keep this timetable under review and this may be revised dependent on a number of factors including evidence, comments received through consultation, progress on key infrastructure and the OxCam Arc spatial framework.
+Our current Local Scheme sets out that in 2022 we will publish the draft Local Plan and all evidence supporting the plan for public consultation, allowing people to comment on the fully detailed policies and allocation proposals.
+We will keep this timetable under review and this may be revised dependent on a number of factors including evidence, comments received through consultation, progress on key infrastructure and the spatial framework.

 In 2024 the Councils expect to publish the plan they intend to submit to the Secretary of State for adoption.
 Representations made at that stage will be considered by the independent Inspector at an Examination of the plan.
 The inspector will prepare a report, and consider if the plan is sound and can be adopted.